To drive growth, the mandate for sales organizations is to make more calls, send more cold emails.

 It’s like walking into a retail store.
 Being greeted by the sales rep. Say I’m just browsing.
 Then I want to pick something up.
 They hover.
 They interrupt.
 They pounce.

 And you leave.

-Chatbots could be great, but when they’re set up with the same default on the homepage it’s annoying because everyone gets the same blanket message.
+Chatbots could be great, but they’re set up by default on the homepage.
+So everyone gets the same blanket message.